 Haru - Raikou being freely claimable immediately after the Maintenance ends and the game went online is an unusual move, as previous Auctus Drive operatives have always become available in the second half of an event, and in this case that's true of the other Auctus Drive operative released this patch (Fritia - Sparkdrive) but Raikou is an extra on top of that.

-For people who feel like they have lost progress, it's a mixed bag - most of our pulls came from event rewards, so if you already had all of the pulls from v3.5, then you will have a lot more pulls for v3.6 than you otherwise would have had the game not have had the maintenance.
+For people who feel like they have lost progress, it's a mixed bag - most of our pulls came from event rewards, so if you already had all of the pulls from v3.5, then you will have a lot more pulls for v3.6 than you otherwise would have had the game not have had the maintenance, and if you still have a lot of pulls to gets from the previous event, then you'll still be able to get them via the event shop and the mail, and you'll get a lot from the compensation anyway.

 Most events in Snowbreak tend to give around 120 pulls, so getting 116 as Maintenance compensation means you're getting basically an entire patches worth of pulls for free.